-- Fractures and chips present inside a tooth cause pain and discomfort.
-A crown holds the tooth together to provide it stability and protection.
+Fractures and chips present inside a tooth cause pain and discomfort.
+A crown holds the tooth together to provide stability and protection.

 There are several kinds of crowns available.
 Your dentist will choose the right crown for you, based on the following factors:

-- The location of the tooth that requires a crown restoration.
+The location of the tooth requires a crown restoration

-- The length of the crown visible, when you smile.
+The length of the crown is visible when you smile

 Gold is used with various alloys to fabricate crowns that improve the strength of natural teeth.
-Gold crowns are installed in patients with a strong bite and parafunctional habits like grinding or clenching.
+Gold crowns are installed in patients with a strong bite or bad habits like grinding or clenching.
 Gold crowns are used for restoring the back molars that require extra durability.

 Stainless steel crowns

 Stainless steel crowns are used to cover baby teeth in children.
-When a child's deciduous tooth is suffering from decay, the dentist restores it using stainless steel crowns.
+When a child's deciduous tooth is suffering from decay, your dentist at Bliss Dentistry in Campbell restores it using stainless steel crowns.
 The deciduous teeth fall out to make space for the permanent teeth and these crowns fall out along with them.